Skip to main content

 The daemonscaler works just like a Kubernetes DaemonSet, spreading components across all hosts that match the label requirements.

-The link trait links two components together with a set of configuration values.
+The link trait links two entities together with a set of configuration values.

 yaml